![]() |

 Squad Explanation

 -- Teofilo Cubillas is among the greatest players ever from South America.
 He spent three seasons here, scoring over 60 goals.
 Some people listed him as Porto's greatest ever player.
 Pinga is considered to be Porto's greatest player.
-He is one of the first star player in Portugal.
-Rabah Madjer and Deco are named as among their best ever.
+He is one of the first star players in Portugal.
+Rabah Madjer and Deco are often named as among their best ever.
 Joao Pinto might be on the list as well.
 Those players were the first ones that I selected into the team.

-Jozef Mlynarczyk and Joao Pinto.
+-- In 1987, Porto won their first European Cup.
+They pulled an upset over Bayern Munich that featured Lothar Matthäus.
+From that team, I selected Rabah Madjer, Fernando Gomes, Paulo Futre, Antonio Andre and Joao Pinto.
 Five years earlier, Rabah Madjer also scored a goal for Algeria that beat West Germany in the 1982 World Cup Finals.
 He did again in this Final against a German club team.

 -- Jose Mourinho's place in history was established in the 2003 Champions League Final.
 From the 2013 team, I selected Deco, Victor Baia, Ricardo Carvalho, Jorge Costa and Paulo Ferreira.
 They also won the UEFA Cup the year before.